Family of Marine killed in Afghanistan slams Biden meeting as scripted, a ‘total disregard' to Marine's death

 BIDEN REFUSES TO TAKE AFGHANISTAN QUESTION, WALKS AWAY AFTER OFFERING TO TAKE QUESTIONS AT FEMA

-According to Roice’s account to the Post, Biden spoke about the service of his veteran son, Beau Biden, and death from brain cancer – a topic Biden also brought up while both addressing the nation after the deadly Kabul suicide bombing and speaking with the new prime minister of Israel.
+According to Roice’s account to the Post, Biden spoke about the service of his veteran son, Beau Biden, and his death from brain cancer — a topic Biden also brought up while both addressing the nation after the deadly Kabul suicide bombing and speaking with the new prime minister of Israel.

 "You can't f--- up as bad as he did and say you're sorry," Roice said in regards to Biden.
 "This did not need to happen, and every life is on his hands."